The Powering Past Coal Alliance: What is it, and why is it so important?

 Co-founded by the UK and Canada at the UN Conference of Parties in November 2017 (COP23), the Powering Past Coal Alliance set a target to sign-up 50 members by November 2018 (the date of COP24) but reached its target within just six months.
 And just this month, it celebrated its 100th member.

 Members of the alliance include Costa Rica, Ireland, and Fiji, as well as several businesses, regional governments and a philanthropic organisation in Bloomberg Philanthropies.
-You can see the full list of signatory countries and businesses here.
+See the full list of signatory countries and businesses.

 Drax’s commitment to ending coal